I am an Assistant Professor at the University of Nebraska-Lincoln (PhD, University of Utah, 2017).

 I am from a small town named Cuauhtémoc, Chihuahua, México.
 I moved to the United States in 1996 and have lived most of my life in the shadows of terms like “undocumented immigrant” and “illegal alien.”
 Today, I study discourses of death and violence in contemporary México.
 I am interested in rhetorics of modernity including free trade, human migrations, transnationalism, indigeneity, and colonialism.

 I recently joined the Humanities on the Edge organizing committee at UNL.
 We will host a stellar line-up of speakers for our 2018-19 academic year (no joking, stay tuned).

 I am fluent in Spanish and English.
 I also studied German in high school and in college.
-Recently, I have been studying Náhuatl.
-I am a member of the Náhuatl Club and of the Club Avanzado de Español at the University of Utah.
-Currently I serve as Treasurer for the University of Utah Rhetoric Society of America Student Chapter.
+Recently, I have been studying Náhuatl and Portuguese.
+I am a former member of the Náhuatl Club and of the Club Avanzado de Español at the University of Utah.

 My partner in crime, Natalie Scenters-Zapico, is a poet from the sister cities of Juárez-El Paso.